 Enter your gross receipts or income mentioned in the 1099-Misc form in this section.
 Or if you earned wages as a statutory employee, then you may need to enter your wages on the W-2 form provided by the employer on line 1 of the Schedule C form.

 Line number 4 requires you to enter your Cost of Goods Sold information.
-This line is valid if you deal with inventory in your business.
+This line is valid if you deal with inventory in your business, whether you manage this yourself or with the help of a quality partner to make sure that everything is accurate at all times.
 We will discuss this more in detail below.

 Part 2: Expenses